Centralizers of Hamiltonian circle actions on rational ruled surfaces: Alexander-Eells isomorphism

 \chapter{Alexander-Eells isomorphism}

-In this appendix, we prove the Alexander-Eells isomorphism used in Section~\ref{subsection:CohomologyModule}.
+In this appendix, we prove the version of the Alexander-Eells isomorphism used in Section~\ref{subsection:CohomologyModule}.
 We first recall an isomorphism between the homology of a submanifold $Y\subset X$ and the homology of its complement $X-Y$ that is reminiscent of the Alexander-Pontryagin duality in the category of oriented, finite dimensional manifolds.
 This isomorphism, due to J. Eells, exists whenever the submanifold $Y$ is co-oriented and holds, in particular, for infinite dimensional Fréchet manifolds.
 We then give a geometric realization of this isomorphism in the special case $Y$ and $X-Y$ are orbits of a continuous action $G\times X\to X$ satisfying some mild assumptions.
-We closely follow Eells~\cite{Eells} p.
-125--126.\\
+We closely follow the exposition in Eells~\cite{Eells}.\\

-Let $X$ be a manifold, possibly infinite dimensional, and let $Y$ be a co-oriented submanifold of positive codimension $p$.
+Let $X$ be a manifold, possibly infinite dimensional, and let $Y$ be a co-oriented submanifold of positive and finite codimension $p$.
 As explained in~\cite{Eells}, there exists an isomorphism of singular cohomology groups

 called the Alexander-Eells isomorphism.
-We define the fundamental class (Thom class) of the pair $(X,Y)$ as $u=\phi(1)\in H^{p}(X, X-Y)$. \begin{prop}[Eells, p.
+We define the fundamental class (Thom class) of the pair $(X,Y)$ as $u=\phi(1)\in H^{p}(X, X-Y)$. \begin{prop}[Eells~\cite{Eells}, p.
 113] The pairing

 makes $H^{*}(X,X-Y)$ into a free $H^{*}(Y)$-module of rank one, generated by $u$. \end{prop}

 Let $\phi_{*}:H_{i+p}(X,X-Y)\to H_{i}(Y)$ be the dual of the Alexander-Eells isomorphism $\phi^{*}=\phi$.
 By definition, we have